hanyslmm/arabic-hall-booking-system-21/GIT_PULL_INSTRUCTIONS.md

 ## Current Project Status

-This appears to be an Arabic Hall Booking System with:
+This appears to be an Arabic Management System with:
 - React + TypeScript frontend
 - Supabase backend
 - Arabic RTL support